-The City and the Association agree that they shall not discriminate against any employee because of race, citizenship status, uniformed service member status, religion, color, national origin, ancestry, physical disability, mental disability, medical condition (cancer or genetic characteristics), marital status, sex (including gender and pregnancy), age, sexual orientation (including heterosexuality, homosexuality and bisexuality) or the exercise of rights under the Meyers-Milias-Brown Act.
-The City and the Association shall reopen any provision of this MOU for the purpose of complying with any final order of a federal or state agency or court of competent jurisdiction requiring a modification or change in any provision or provisions of this MOU or to be in compliance with federal or state anti-discrimination laws.
+The City and the Association agree that they shall not discriminate against any employee because of race, citizenship status, military and veteran status, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition (cancer or genetic characteristics), marital status, sex (including gender and pregnancy), gender identity, gender expression, age, sexual orientation (including heterosexuality, homosexuality and bisexuality), reproductive health decision-making, or the exercise of rights under the Meyers-Milias-Brown Act.
+The City and the Association shall reopen any provision of this MOU for the purpose of complying with any final order of a federal or state agency or court of competent jurisdiction requiring a modification or change in any provision or provisions of this MOU or to be in compliance with federal or state antidiscrimination laws.